Reader: Frequently Asked Questions

 How do I use the Apple Pencil with Reader on my iPad?

-We haven't yet had an opportunity to optimize the iOS for iPad specifically nevertheless the Apple Pencil.
-That said, we recognize the iPad and Pencil combo is one of the most powerful reading for betterment platforms out there so we look forward to focusing on this in the future.
+We haven't yet had an opportunity to optimize the iOS for iPad specifically, and that includes optimizing for the Apple Pencil.
+That said, we recognize the iPad and Pencil combo is one of the most powerful reading for betterment platforms out there, so we look forward to focusing on this in the future.

 Do document tags apply to highlight tags and vice versa?